urbanjost/M_intrinsics/docs/intrinsics.md

  - **mask** is a _logical_ array
  - **dim** is an _integer_
  - the result is a logical array if **dim** is supplied, otherwise it is a logical scalar.
+It has the same characteristics as **mask**

 ### **Description**